KiandaBPM/docs/content/docs/platform/administration/_index.md

 The **Administration** menu contains all the functions you need to maintain your Kianda workspace.

 The menu is found in the left-hand side pane when you log in to Kianda.
-This menu will only appear if you have a certain role, for example Administrators will see all items shown in the image below.
+This menu will only appear if you have a certain role, for example **Administrators** will see all items shown in the image below.

 ![Administration menu](/images/admin-view.jpg)

 Other roles like **Developer**, or **Design business process role** will have access to the Administration menu, but will only see role-related items within the menu.
 For example a Developer will only see **Developer** within Administration, while a person with a Design business process role will only see **Designer** within Administration.
-User roles are set by Administrator who will have access to the **Users** function within administration.
+User roles are set by Administrator who will have access to the **Users** function within administration, see [Users and Groups](/docs/platform/administration/users/) for more information.

 If you have full administration access then you will see nine functions by default within administration.
 These are:

-- **Designer** - users with the Designer business process role and administrators can access this function to design business processes
+- **Designer** - users with the Designer business process role and administrators can access this function to design business processes.
+Designer is the main feature that allows you to create processes, forms, add fields and business rules all using an easy-to-user graphical user interface, without the need for coding.

 - **App Store** - administrators can access predefined process templates within the App Store, and use these templates to create business process.
+There are 20 predefined templates that can be imported and used at the click of a button and cover areas like: IT Support Helpdesk, Purchase Order Approval, Employee Appraisal, Change Request Process, Inspection Checklist and Expense report.

-- **Subscription** - administrators can update an organisation's subscription details, including Single Sign On, workspace look and feel and regional settings.
+- **Subscription** - administrators can update an organisation's subscription details, including Single Sign On, workspace look and feel, mobile app login design and regional settings.

-- **Data sources** - users with the Manage datasources role and administrators can access this function to connect a workspace to external data sources such as SAP, SharePoint and Oracle databases.
+- **Data sources** - users with the **Manage datasources** role and administrators can access this function to connect a workspace to external data sources such as SAP, SharePoint and Oracle databases.
+These connectors can be used to retrieve data for processes and processes can automate the update and manipulation at the data source location.

 - **Scheduled tasks** - administrators can access this function to schedule tasks which can be full processes or parts of a process, for example to execute a rule, and schedule these tasks for a desired period or on demand.
+Within this function you can also view all existing scheduled tasks that could be rules executing within a process such as scheduled reminders.

-- **Recycle bin** - administrators can access deleted processes, tasks and process instances in the recycle bin.
+- **Recycle bin** - administrators can access deleted processes, tasks and process instances in the recycle bin and restore them to their original location.

 - **Users** - administrators can manage user accounts using this function for example setting roles, profile properties, creating and deleting groups.